Principal Investigator

 Alexander Li

 Alex studied how endothelial cells derived from seals adapt to hypoxia and oxidative stress.
-Alex is now a Staff Research Associate at UCSF.
+Alex is a Senior Research Associate at Calico.

 Lauren Zane

-Lauren studied the relationship between glucocorticoids and telomeres across non-primate vertebrates.
-Lauren is now a PhD student at the University of Rhode Island.
+Lauren studied the relationship between glucocorticoids and telomeres across non-primate vertebrates and received the Departmental Natural History award for her work.
+She is now a PhD student at the University of Rhode Island.

 Diamond Luong

 Diamond studied the role of peroxiredoxin 6 (Prdx6) in the response to lipid peroxidation in seal and human placenta cells.
-Diamond is now a Staff Research Associate at UCSF.
+Diamond first worked as a Research Coordinator at UCSF is now a Medical Student at UC San Diego.

 Emily Gibson

 Emily studied DNA methylation and gene expression in response to fasting in elephant seals.
-Emily now works in biotech.
+Emily is currently a Research Associate at the Arc Institute and will start her PhD at Princeton in Fall 2024.

 Noemi Reyes